scionproto/scion/doc/ControlPlanePKI.md

 - __Subject__: String.
 ISD and AS identifiers of the entity that owns the certificate and the corresponding key pair.
-- __TRCVersion__: 64-bit integer.
+- __TRCVersion__: 64-bit unsigned integer.
 Version of the TRC the issuer used when signing the certificate.
     Note that a certificate can still be valid and verifiable, if the issuing AS has the same public key in any of the active TRC versions.
 Thus, TRC updates that do not change the issuing key do not affect the validity of a certificate.
-- __Version__: 64-bit integer.
+- __Version__: 64-bit unsigned integer.
 Certificate version, starts at 1.
-- __FormatVersion__: 8-bit integer.
+- __FormatVersion__: 8-bit unsigned integer.
 Version of the TRC/certificate format (currently 1).
 - __Description__: String.
 Describes the certificate/AS.
 - __CertificateType__: String.
 Indicates whether the subject is allowed to issue certificates for other ASes.
 Can be either `Issuer` (can issue certificate) or `AS` (cannot).
 This field also